Dopamine Transporter Imaging with Single -Photon Emission Computed Tomography

 The American College of Radiology (ACR) published appropriateness criteria for dementia and movement disorders in 2010.
-(21) The ACR did not give an appropriateness rating for functional imaging of the dopamine transporter (DAT) using SPECT.
-However, the summary of literature review states that functional imaging of the dopamine transporter using SPECT can help to distinguish DLB from Alzheimer disease.
+(22) ACR did not give an appropriateness rating for functional imaging of the dopamine transporter (DAT) using SPECT.
+However, the summary of literature review states that functional imaging of the dopamine transporter using SPECT can help to distinguish DLB from AD.

-The 2006 practice parameters from the American Academy of Neurology (AAN) state that β-CIT and IBZM SPECT are possibly useful in distinguishing PD from essential tremor (5 Class III studies).
-(22) There was insufficient evidence to determine if these modalities are useful in distinguishing PD from other forms of parkinsonism.
+The 2006 practice parameters (reaffirmed in July 2013) from the American Academy of Neurology state that β-CIT and IBZM SPECT are possibly useful in distinguishing PD from essential tremor (5 Class III studies).
+(23) There was insufficient evidence to determine if these modalities are useful in distinguishing PD from other forms of parkinsonism.

-The European Federation of Neurological Societies and Movement Disorder Society–European Section (EFNS/MDS-ES) published recommendations for the diagnosis of Parkinson’s disease in 2013.
-(23) The EFNS/MDS-ES provided a Level A recommendation for the use of DAT-SPECT in the differential diagnosis between degenerative parkinsonism and essential tremor.
+The European Federation of Neurological Societies and Movement Disorder Society–European Section (EFNS/MDS-ES) published recommendations for the diagnosis of PD in 2013.
+(24) EFNS/MDS-ES provided a Level A recommendation for the use of DAT-SPECT in the differential diagnosis between degenerative parkinsonism and ET.
 The guidelines specify that DAT-SPECT is indicated in the presence of significant diagnostic uncertainty and particularly in patients presenting atypical tremor manifestations.

-The European Association of Nuclear Medicine Neuroimaging Committee (ENC) published updated guidelines on procedures for DAT-SPECT in 2010, based on the individual experience of experts in European countries.
-(24) The guidelines state that 123I-FP-CIT imaging is indicated for detecting loss of functional dopaminergic neuron terminals in the striatum of patients with clinically uncertain PS and for the differentiation of dementia with Lewy bodies from other dementias.
-Other indications are the early diagnosis of neurodegenerative parkinsonism, assessment of disease severity, and differentiation of presynaptic parkinsonism from other forms of parkinsonism (e.g., neuroleptic-induced parkinsonism).
+The European Association of Nuclear Medicine Neuroimaging Committee published updated guidelines on procedures for DAT-SPECT in 2010, based on the individual experience of experts in European countries.
+(25) The guidelines state that 123I-FP-CIT imaging is indicated for detecting loss of functional dopaminergic neuron terminals in the striatum of patients with clinically uncertain PS and for the differentiation of dementia with Lewy bodies from other dementias.
+Other indications are the early diagnosis of neurodegenerative parkinsonism, assessment of disease severity, and differentiation of presynaptic parkinsonism from other forms of parkinsonism (e.g., neuroleptic-induced parkinsonism).”
 The guidelines state that in addition to visual interpretation, semiquantitative analysis is recommended to objectively assess striatal DAT binding.
-Issues requiring further clarification include the assessment of disease progression and effects of treatments and methods for operator-independent definition of region of interest (ROI).
+Issues requiring further clarification include the assessment of disease progression and effects of treatments and methods for operator-independent definition of ROI.

-The U.K.’s National Institute for Health and Clinical Evidence (NICE) published a clinical guideline on the diagnosis and management of Parkinson’s disease in 2006.
-(25) The guideline states that 123I-FP-CIT SPECT should be considered for people with tremor where essential tremor cannot be clinically differentiated from parkinsonism (based on studies with level of evidence 1a or 1b) and that 123I-FP-CIT SPECT should be available to specialists with expertise in its use and interpretation (based on level of evidence IV, expert opinion).
+The U.K.’s National Institute for Health and Clinical Evidence (NICE) published a clinical guideline on the diagnosis and management of PD in 2006.
+(26) The guideline states that 123I-FP-CIT SPECT should be considered for people with tremor where essential tremor cannot be clinically differentiated from parkinsonism (based on studies with level of evidence 1a or 1b) and that 123I-FP-CIT SPECT should be available to specialists with expertise in its use and interpretation (based on level of evidence IV, expert opinion).

 Medicare National Coverage